-Source: Courtesy of Chart Industries - LNG Equipment Solutions Product Catalog port that currently handles containers and does not require any modifications to the port facilities.
+Source: Courtesy of Chart Industries - LNG Equipment Solutions Product Catalog

+The use of LNG containers allows for quick loading of the fuel with operations similar to the loading of containerized cargo.
+It is also very flexible in that the fuel can be delivered to any port that currently handles containers and does not require any modifications to the port facilities.
 However, it is a very specific solution primarily for cargo ships that are fitted with a fueling manifold.
 The majority of cargo vessels are not equipped with this type of system, and this method is likely inappropriate for cruise vessels, meaning it currently has limited application for Port Everglades.